ShanuX69420/games-bazaar/marketplace/tests/README.md

-# Comprehensive Test Suite for Gamers Market
+# Comprehensive Test Suite for GamesBazaar

 ## Overview
 This test suite was created to replace outdated tests and matches the current secure codebase after comprehensive manual security testing.